Skip to content

 November 4 - November 30, 2023

 Exhibition statement: This multimodal ethnographic exhibition depicts the state of environmental (in)justice in the small, predominantly Black community of Snow Hill located in Sampson County, North Carolina.
 Toxic Land/Lifescapes is an assemblage of images and text that contextualizes environmental, social, and economic harms that the Green for Life Environmental Holdings Facility, more frequently referred to as the GFL Landfill, inflicts upon the Snow Hill community.
 In illuminating these injustices through image and narrative, this project emphasizes how the lives of those living with and against the GFL Landfill are linked to the degrading landscape.
-The objective of this work is to instigate empathetic reflection upon, conversation around, and action
+The objective of this work is to instigate empathetic reflection upon, conversation around, and action toward a future of collaborative environmental justice.

 Artist biography: Ben Pluska is a Senior in the Honors College at Appalachian State University majoring in Sustainable Development with a concentration in Community, Regional and Global Development and a minor in Film Studies.
 Ben has developed a passion for community-engaged research and activism throughout their undergraduate career and their work as a research assistant with the Environmental Justice Co-Lab, the transdisciplinary university-community partnership that conducts research on how people experience and respond to harmful outcomes and processes of industrialization in eastern North Carolina.
 Working with local environmental justice organizations, Ben has assessed impacts to water quality; community involvement in state decision making; and community-based storytelling, advocacy, and activism.
 In conjunction with their training in ethnographic methods and community-engaged research, Ben is a photographer and visual storyteller.
 They are interested in using photography and videography as a tool for social and political change.
 They combine art, theory, and activism to incite political and social action and develop empathy for the injustices that exist both within and outside of our own communities.
 Further, Ben is interested in understanding how ethnographic research can inform empathetic policy that is closely tied to communities.
 To that end, Ben has directed and produced a documentary film related to rural queer placemaking entitled Between The Lines (2023) and a photo essay on a rural Appalachian drag king performer, Justin Thyme.
 They also have created a photo essay on the Lumbee River in eastern North Carolina that features the environmental degradation it faces due to industrialized energy as well as its cultural significance to the Lumbee Peoples.